Calicium

 Calicium is a genus of leprose lichens.
-It is in the family Caliciaceae.
+It is in the family Caliciaceae, and has 40 species.

 The sexual reproduction structures are a mass of loose ascospores that are enclosed by a cup shaped exciple sitting on top of a tiny stalk, having the appearance of a dressmaker's pin (called a mazaedium), hence the common name pin lichen.
 They are also commonly called stubble lichens.

 They have been used as indicator species for old growth redwood forests.

+Taxonomy

+The genus was circumscribed in 1794 by the mycologist Christiaan Hendrik Persoon.
+He included three species in his initial circumscription of the genus: C. viride, C. salicinum, and C. pallidum.
+The genus name, derived from the Latin calix or calicis ("cup") with the diminutive suffix -ium, refers to the shape of the ascocarps.